pjbraga/rub_corpus_and_code/index.markdown

 For use of the RUB Corpus and Code repositories (for a project or any academic research), please cite the above website citation.

+### Expanding the RUB Project
+The next project aim is to expand the [RUB Corpus](/corpus/) to include presidential and prime ministerial texts up until 2021.

+In addition, where it is possible, the list of politicians and forums being sourced would also be expanded.
+For example, notable members of the Russian Duma and Ukrainian Rada could be added to the RUB collection.

+Another important project connected to the RUB Corpus and Code is the building of Russian-language sentiment analysis training datasets.

+Please use the contact below if you have any interest in participating to improve or to expand this project.

 ### Contact
 For issues with the RUB Corpus and Code repositories, please use <a href="https://github.com/pjbraga/rub_corpus_and_code">GitHub</a>.